 The previous graph gave a cross-country comparison of earning by education level.
 As pointed out, those figures were difficult to interpret causally, because they failed to account for important underlying differences in things like hours worked, experience profiles, etc.

-The following visualization, from Card (1999)19, attempts to pin down the relationship between education and earnings, by comparing wages across education levels, genders and age groups.
+The visualization, from Card (1999)19, attempts to pin down the relationship between education and earnings, by comparing wages across education levels, genders and age groups.
 The data used for this figure comes from the March Current Population Surveys in the US.
 Education levels correspond to individuals with 10, 12 and 16 years of education.
 The marks show averages for each corresponding group, and the smooth lines show the predictions made by a simple econometric model explaining wages by education and experience.

 The first conclusion from this charts is that for both genders, at any given age, individuals with more education perceive higher wages.
 Moreover, these estimates suggest that the incremental benefit from additional education grows with experience: the differences in wages between people with varying degrees of education become larger as they advance in their careers.
 In other words, education pay-offs are not constant over the life cycle.
 Other studies using different data have found similar results (see, for instance, Blundell et al. 201320)

 These estimates can still not be interpreted causally, because there are yet other potential sources of bias that are unaccounted for, such as innate ability.
 To address this issue, the economics literature has developed different strategies.
 For example, by contrasting the wages of genetically identical twins with different schooling level, researchers have found a way of controlling for unobservable characteristics such as family background and innate ability.
-The conclusion from these ‘twin studies’ is that the average estimates suggested by the figure below, are not very different to those that would be obtained from more sophisticated models that control for ability.
+The conclusion from these ‘twin studies’ is that the average estimates suggested by the figure, are not very different to those that would be obtained from more sophisticated models that control for ability.
 In other words, there is robust evidence supporting the causal effect of education on wages (for more details see Card 1999).

-The following chart uses OECD results from the Survey of Adult Skills to show how self-reported trust in others correlates with educational attainment.
+The chart uses OECD results from the Survey of Adult Skills to show how self-reported trust in others correlates with educational attainment.
 More precisely, this chart plots the percentage-point difference in the likelihood of reporting to trust others, by education level of respondents.
 Those individuals with upper secondary or post-secondary non-tertiary education are taken as the reference group, so the percentage point difference is expressed in relation to this group.

 As we can see, in all countries those individuals with tertiary education were by far the group most likely to report trusting others.
 And in almost every country, those with post-secondary non-tertiary education were more likely to trust others than those with primary or lower secondary education.
 The OECD’s report Education at a Glance (2015) provides similar descriptive evidence for other social outcomes.
 The report concludes that adults with higher qualifications are more likely to report desirable social outcomes, including good or excellent health, participation in volunteer activities, interpersonal trust, and political efficacy.
 And these results hold after controlling for literacy, gender, age and monthly earnings.